nicozumarraga/light-mcp-agents/README.md

 ## Running Example Agents

 The repository includes example agents in the `examples/` directory that you can run to get started.
-We provide a convenient `run_agent.py` script that makes it easy to run these examples.

 ### Quick Start with Example Agents